freenas/freenas-docs/userguide/snippets/xseries.rst

-When the Out-of-Band management IP address has been determined, the X10 console is accessible through IPMI.
+When the Out-of-Band management IP address has been determined, the X series console is accessible through IPMI.
 In this example, *192.168.100.100* is the IP address assigned to the Out-of-Band management interface.